shiroNaux/vaults/Natural Science/Medical/FHIR.md

 Dữ liệu được chuẩn hoá, kết nối và có thể tạo thành các data warehouse thì con đường làm Y tế thông minh sẽ ngắn lại rất nhiều.
 Công nghệ số tiên tiến sẽ biến dữ liệu thành tri thức phục vụ y tế dự phòng thông minh và quản lý y tế thông minh.

+The main object of FHIR is to address the growing digitization needs in the healthcare industry and simplify the data exchange without compromising the integrity of the information.
+FHIR is determined to make electronic health records (EHRs) available, discoverable, and easily understandable to stakeholders as patients move within the healthcare ecosystem.
+This standard not only makes it easier for the patient to keep track of their own health but supports automated clinical decision support and the use of other artificial intelligence or machine-based processes.

+There is a need for consistent, simple-to-implement, and thorough mechanisms that exchange data between disparate healthcare applications.
+FHIR resources have the capability to be incorporated in existing systems, which makes it easier and faster for healthcare application developers to implement.
+FHIR improves data exchange capability—creating a common set of APIs so healthcare platforms can connect and share data across systems in a format that each can understand.

 ## Chuẩn hóa dữ liệu